emersonli20/advaitaPlunkr/README.md

 # advaitaPlunkr
 - Unorganized backend modules for Cell Visualizer Project.
-- See [this repository](https://github.com/emersonli20/advaitaCellVisualizer) for a comprehensive explaination of the project!
+- See [this repository](https://github.com/emersonli20/advaitaCellVisualizer) for a comprehensive explanation of the project!